phpvms/docs/docs/acars/user-guide.md

 ## Debugging

 To debug whether the lights are working or not, you can open the "Debug" window.
-To open it, go to the "Map" page, and double-click on "Flight Status".
-It will open up the debug window, then you can scroll down to the lights, and see the values for the lights being returned:
+To open it, go to the "Map" page, click the three dots, and select "Debug Window"

 ![](img/data-window.png)